-JOIN OUR MAILING LIST FOR REMINDERS ABOUT OUR CONCERTS.
+JOIN OUR MAILING LIST FOR NEWS & REMINDERS ABOUT OUR CONCERTS.

 Keith Murphy's concert showcased material from his newest release, Suffer No Loss.
 The program included a mix of songs and ballads from his native Newfoundland as well as New England, his adopted home these last 20 years or so.
 Murphy has revisited some of the most well-known, classic Newfoundland folk songs, songs he grew up with and now reinterprets after years of musical traveling.

 Pamela Means views her music as both an artistic and political outlet—to her, the two are interwoven in the fabric of her lyrics and intricate guitar work.
 Her songs, although sometimes musing on softer matters of the heart, are often rallying cries for justice and racial equality.
 Oregon Live proclaimed that Means' vocals are “hard-wired to her heart: emotional, raw, angry when it needs to be, yet supple and warm as an embrace.
 The truth may not always be pretty, but Means is a stunningly effective messenger.”

 Acclaimed singer-songwriter Jennifer Kimball has forged an unconventional career path since her departure from the seminal, 90s folk-pop duo, The Story (with Jonatha Brooke).
 A formidable songwriter and consummate performer, Kimball was joined by Rose Polenzani (opener) and special guest Kris Delmhorst for a magical night of harmonies, featuring songs from her most recent album, Avocet.